Minors of a random binary matroid: Introduction

 \section{Introduction}

 There is by now a vast and growing literature on the asymptotic properties of random combinatorial structures.
 First and foremost in this context are Random Graphs and Hypergraphs, see \cite{B}, \cite{FK} and \cite{JLR} for books on this subject.
-Random groups in the guise of random permutations are included in this.
+Random groups in their own right and in the guise of random permutations are included in this.
 Going further afield into Algebraic Geometry we see a recent surge of interest in Random Simplicial Complexes, initiated by the paper of Linial and Meshulam \cite{LM06}.
 See Kahle \cite{K15} for a recent survey.
 Another area of interest in this vein is that of Random Matroids.
 This paper concerns one aspect of these.
+For the basic facts on matroids see Welsh \cite{Welsh} or Oxley \cite{Ox}.
 Basically we see that two models of a random matroid have been considered so far.

+In the first model a matroid is chosen uniformly at random from the set of all matroids with $n$ elements, see for example Oxley, Semple, Warshauer and Welsh \cite{OSWW}.
+Recently, there have been some breakthrough results in this subject.
+Bansal, Pendavingh and van der Pol \cite{BPP} give a very close estimate for $\log\log m_n$ where $m_n$ is the number of matroids on a fixed ground set with $n$ elements.
+And Nelson \cite{Nel} showed that almost all matroids are non-representable.
+Pendavingh and van der Pol \cite{PP} considered random matroids of rank $r$ and showed that almost all $r$-sets will be bases in this model.

-In the first we choose a matroid uniformly at random from the set of all matroids with $n$ elements, see for example Oxley, Semple, Warshauer and Welsh \cite{OSWW}.
-In the second we only consider representable matroids and choose an $m\times n$ matrix with entries chosen independently and uniformly from $\GF_q$, see for example \cite{KO}.
-The random graph $G_{n,m}$ can be identified with a random $n\times m$ 0/1 matrix $\bA_{n,m,2}$ where each row represents a vertex and each column has exactly two ones and defines an edge.
-If the entries are considered to be in $\GF_2$ and the ones in each column are chosen at random, then we have a matrix representation of random graph.
+The second model considers representable matroids.
+Given a matrix \bA\ we let $\cM(\bA)$ denote the representable matroid with ground set equal to the columns of \bA\ and independence given by linear independence.
+An example of this model is the space of $n\times m$ matrix with entries chosen independently and uniformly from $\GF_q$, see for example Kelley and Oxley \cite{KO}.

+The random graph $G_{n,m}$ can be identified with a random $n\times m$ (0,1)-matrix $\bA_{n,m,2}$ where each row represents a vertex and each column has exactly two ones and defines an edge.
+If the entries are considered to be in $\GF_2$ and the ones in each column are chosen at random, then we have a matrix representation of a random graph and a random graphic matroid.